aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Lab-Scenario-Preview/module3-unit5.md

 After completing this lab, you will be able to:

-- Create and provision an ExpressRoute circuit
++ Task 1: Create and provision an ExpressRoute circuit
-- Retrieve your Service key
++ Task 2: Retrieve your Service key
++ Task 3: Deprovisioning an ExpressRoute circuit

 ### Architecture Diagram
 ![](media/M3-U5.png)